Yes, America's Anchorman is away and this is your undocumented anchorman starting the week on the EIB network.

 So it's a certain price that we can all afford it.

-Um, if you want if you want to even draw it out this way to uh property taxes and public health or public schools, rather.
+You know, if you want to even draw it out this way to property taxes and public health, or public schools, rather, it's the same type of basis.

-What I like to see is a single payer health care system.
+What I like to see is a single-payer health care system.

-So the government can never have a government health service uh big enough for the pressures on it.
+So the government can never have a government health service big enough for the pressures on it.

-But that is why, uh as I said right at the beginning when we started talking about this, I'm in favor of uh having as much of the health care system uh maintain the character of a normal market as as as it can.
+Tom, I understand your concerns about it not being a normal market, but that is why, as I said right at the beginning when we started talking about this, I'm in favor of having as much of the healthcare system maintain the character of a normal market as it can.

 But you don't.

-He doesn't care, he's just processing it, the bureaucrat in Hartford, Connecticut or wherever.
+He's just processing it, the bureaucrat in Hartford, Connecticut or wherever.

 So he'd been waiting and waiting and waiting for these hip replacements in great pain.